 The one thing that stopped me from blogging for years up until last year was my fear of failure.
 What can you recommend to others who are interested but hesitant to start their own blog?

 The fear of failure is something that stops many people from learning how to start a blog.
 However, you won’t know how it’ll go until you try it, so you may as well just start one!
 Luckily, blogging is quite affordable and you can start a blog usually for less than $100.
 If you decide that it’s not for you, then you won’t have lost too much.
 And, if you decide that you love it, then you’ll be glad that you tried! 🙂

 Michelle continues traveling America in her RV with her husband and two dogs.
 When she’s not exploring the outdoors, she can be found typing away at her laptop, blogging and doing what she loves.

 Liked this interview?
 Check out the rest of the USE YOUR TALENT interviews featuring many other remarkable individuals in the archives.

 Want more?
-Subscribe to our newsletter below and receive the latest posts in your email!
+Subscribe to my newsletter below and receive the latest posts in your email!

 - Blogger Tax Deductions and Tips That Can Prevent a Huge Tax Bill (And An Audit)